 It is the responsibility of the Supplier to ensure that the packaging is adequate to protect the components during transportation, handling, and storage.
 Packaging containers shall be appropriate for the size, weight, and fragility of the components being packed.

 23. Bowhead reserves the right to require and request evidence of ensuring supplier personnel are aware of:

 - their contribution to product or service conformity

 24. Other than OEM Authorized Distributors

-The seller shall establish and implement test and inspections necessary to assure the authenticity of purchased product, including:
+The Supplier shall establish and implement test and inspections necessary to assure the authenticity of purchased product, including:

 - OEM traceability and documentation verification, and

 - Visual inspection

 Tests and inspections shall be performed in accordance with clearly delineated accept/reject criteria provided or approved by Bowhead Manufacturing.
 The seller shall prepare and provide to Bowhead Manufacturing records evidencing tests and inspections performed and conformance of the product to specified acceptance criteria.

 Tests and inspections shall be performed by persons that have been trained and qualified concerning types and means of electronic parts counterfeiting and how to conduct effective product authentication.

 Last Updated 11/13/2019